Pastoral Response: Homosexuality

 There is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual, gay or lesbian orientation.
 Although much research has examined the possible genetic, hormonal, developmental, social and cultural influences on sexual orientation, no findings have emerged that permit scientists to conclude that sexual orientation is determined by any particular factor or factors.
 Many think that nature and nurture both play complex roles; most people experience little or no sense of choice about their sexual orientation.

-Blessed are you, LORD our God, King of the universe, we pray that you kindle in every heart the love of peace, and guide with your wisdom those who take counsel for the nations of the earth, that in tranquility your dominion may increase until the earth is filled with the knowledge of your love; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, from whom all thoughts of truth and peace proceed: Kindle, we pray, in the hearts of all people the true love of peace, and guide with your pure and peaceable wisdom those who take counsel for the nations of the earth; that in tranquility your kingdom may go forward, till the earth is filled with the knowledge of your love; through Jesus the Messiah our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
 Amen.

 Attridge, Harold W., and Wayne A. Meeks, eds.
 HarperCollins Study Bible, Revised Edition.
 San Francisco: HarperOne, 2006.